b00tl04d/ism-notes-from-year-2-sem-2-onwards/DFI/Lesson 3 (Data Acquisition).md

 * Most common method and offers most flexibility
 * Can make more than 1 copy
 * Copies are bit-for-bit replications of the original drive
-* ProDiscover, EnCase, FTK, SMART, Sleuth Kit, X-Ways,
+* ProDiscover, EnCase, FTK, SMART, Sleuth Kit, X-Ways, iLookIX - Tools that perform disk-to-image file copy.
+These programs read the disk-to-image file as though it were the original disk